IndexingWordPress

 • what changed recently

-• WordPress admin and GSC access if implementation is needed
+• WordPress and GSC access

 • full content consolidation